-Interference fit Saddle fit Edge fit

-The clamping diameter of the clamping head matches the clamping diameter of the workpiece.
-The clamping diameter of the clamping head is greater than the clamping diameter of the workpiece.
-The clamping diameter of the clamping head is less than the clamping diameter of the workpiece.

-SP WS SP WS SP WS
+of the form of contact of the contact scenario.
+Interference fit Saddle fit Edge fit The clamping diameter of the clamping head matches the clamping diameter of the workpiece.
+The clamping diameter of the clamping head is greater than the clamping diameter of the workpiece. . • SP WS S SP WS S SP WS